AdobeDocs/experience-platform.en/help/query-service/best-practices/deduplication.md

 >[!CAUTION]
 >
->Many datasets in [!DNL Experience Platform], including those produced by the Adobe Analytics Data Connector, already have Experience Event-level deduplication applied.
+>Many datasets in [!DNL Experience Platform], including those produced by the Adobe Analytics Data Connector, already have Experience-Event-level deduplication applied.
 Therefore, reapplying this level of deduplication is unnecessary and will slow down your query.
 >
->It is important to understand the source of your datasets and know if deduplication at the Experience Event-level has already been applied.
-For any datasets that are streamed (for example, those from Adobe Target), you **will** need to apply Experience Event-level deduplication, since those data sources have "at-least-once" semantics.
+>It is important to understand the source of your datasets and know if deduplication at the Experience-Event-level has already been applied.
+For any datasets that are streamed (for example, those from Adobe Target), you **will** need to apply Experience-Event-level deduplication, since those data sources have "at-least-once" semantics.

 **Scope:** Global